cesarvasconcelos/p3/4_microservices/spring-jpa-books/2_how-to-built-image-and-run.md

-# How to containerize and deploy the app by creating a Docker image
+# How to containerize the Bookstore App by creating a Docker image

 It shows how to:
 1. Build a shippable image that contains only the runnable Spring Boot JAR.